 Mitchell A Lazar MD PhD

-Dr. Mitchell Lazar is the Willard and Rhoda Ware Professor in Diabetes and Metabolic Diseases, the Chief of the Division of Endocrinology, Diabetes, and Metabolism, and the Director of the Institute for Diabetes, Obesity, and Metabolism at the University of Pennsylvania.
+Dr. Mitchell Lazar is the Willard and Rhoda Ware Professor in Diabetes and Metabolic Diseases at the University of Pennsylvania.
 He received his undergraduate degree in Chemistry from the Massachusetts Institute of Technology, then received a PhD in Neurosciences and an MD from Stanford University.
 He trained in Internal Medicine at Brigham and Women’s Hospital and in Endocrinology at the Massachusetts General Hospital before joining the University of Pennsylvania faculty in 1989.
+He served as Chief of the Division of Endocrinology, Diabetes, and Metabolism from 1996-2019, and is currently the Founding Director of the Institute for Diabetes, Obesity, and Metabolism.

 Lazar has made fundamental contributions to the fields of nuclear receptors and the transcriptional regulation of metabolism, including the discovery of the circadian nuclear receptor REV-ERBα, as well as its ligand and repression mechanisms.
 Dr. Lazar also discovered the fat-specific expression of another nuclear receptor, PPARγ, and pioneered the linkage of PPARγ to adipocyte biology and type 2 diabetes.
 This work also led to the discovery of resistin as a novel adipocyte hormone that impairs insulin action and the founding member of a previously unknown family of secreted proteins.
 His more recent work has pioneered a systems approach to physiology that combines genetic and environmental manipulations with functional genomics and metabolic phenotyping, leading to new concepts bridging the epigenome, circadian rhythms, and metabolic diseases including diabetes and obesity.